 Do you love the idea of vegetable gardening and edible landscaping?
 Do you wish you could participate – if only you had access to land?
 If land is your problem (inadequate space, an unwilling landlord, whatever) then my newest booklet “When you don’t have any land” is especially for you!

+This past Saturday, we had LOTS of fun making adobe bricks at the Community Garden.
 Kids, both small and tall, got to experience squishy-squashy mud.
 It is so tactile and cool and smooth, and once you start, you just can’t get enough of it!

 Mr Homegrown of RootSimple shared this video of their construction process.
 He is part of the team, advising us as we plan how to build the cob oven at the Community Garden at Holy Nativity.

+Last Saturday we had the kickoff meeting for a new project: building a community bread oven out of cob.
 What’s cob?
 For us in Southern California, the easiest comparison is to think about the adobe bricks used for the missions; cob is kinda like “freeform adobe.” (there are differences, but that’s enough for this discussion).
 The wonderful thing about cob is, in many locations it is free (you dig the clay material at your site).
 And you can build it…